 Study with us

-We have a range of courses beginning in 2022, dates to be confirmed closer to the time..
+We have a range of courses starting soon, dates to be confirmed closer to the time.

 The Big Questions and The Art of Living Well

 Join Dr Jeannine Goh for a fascinating lecture series exploring the Big Questions and how this can help you master the art of living well.
 In the series Dr Goh tackles some of the greatest questions known to humankind; is there a God?
 What is our mind?
 Who am I?
 Do I have to choose between science and spirituality?
 How can I master the art of living well?

 By joining the course you will learn about what the latest scientific research have to say about these huge questions and also explore some of the great philosophers, geniuses and thinkers.
 This is all delivered in an inspiring, friendly and highly accessible way.

 However, what is particularly significant about the course is that all this material is used to support you to find your own unique philosophy of life.
 Dr. Goh describe this as The Art of Living Well, where you have widened your consciousness, have a greater awareness of your self, your place in the world, and also a new found excitement and inspiration to master the art of living well.